 Valuation Date.
 To determine your share of any gains or losses incurred as a result of the investment of Plan assets, the Plan is valued on a regular basis.
-For this purpose, the Plan is valued as of the last day of each Plan Year.
-Thus, you will receive an allocation of any gains or losses under the Plan as of the last day of each Plan Year.
-If you take a distribution during the Plan Year, the value of your vested account balance will be based on the value of your account as of the preceding Valuation Date.
+For this purpose, the Plan is valued on a daily basis.
+Thus, you will receive an allocation of gains or losses under the Plan at the end of each business day during which the New York Stock Exchange is open.